 Length – 160 km. grade difficult, car route combined with pedestrian

-According to pale ontological materials, Pliocene lowlands(2.5 -7 million years) and foothills of east Georgia were covered with savanna and there dwelled Southern Elephant, mastodon, giraffe, rhinoceros, antelopes, saber- toothed tiger, ostrich and monkey Dryopithecus.
+According to paleontological materials, Pliocene lowlands(2.5 -7 million years) and foothills of east Georgia were covered with savanna and there dwelled Southern Elephant, mastodon, giraffe, rhinoceros, antelopes, saber-toothed tiger, ostrich, and monkey Dryopithecus.
 Fossilized fragments of tropical plants are found in geological mother rocks.
 The analysis of geological strata showed that in different periods Vashlovani had been a sea bottom too.
 It is confirmed by the sea fauna discovered in rock lines.
-One of the wonders of Pantishari Canyon ia a “town” of swallows (Delichon urbica), built on a negative wall of the rock in the middle of Pantishati Canyon.
-It includes several thousands of nests.
+One of the wonders of Pantishari Canyon is a “town” of swallows (Delichon urbica), built on a negative wall of the rock in the middle of Pantishati Canyon.
+It includes several thousand nests.
 This so-called town was built by the swallows and it shows the manner of their colonial life.

-Amateur fishing in Mijniskure – It is possible fishing on the AlaZani river bank.
-Pistachio arid light forests that visually resemble African savannas (Pistacietum)(specific individual trees are aged 1000 years, while average age is 500 years).They are common in comparably soft, less slanting slopes in Vashlovani cave, Mijniskure, Takhistskali, Alpadara, Chaibulaki gorge and surroundings of Usakhelo (nameless) mountain.
-Pistachio tree wood is as hard as iron; due to this and deep roots (20-30 m) it is rather drought-enduring plant.
-Under its crown you can often see “daughter’’ water-resistant ‘’green chevelure’’ junifer.
+Amateur fishing in Mijniskure – It is possible fishing on the Alazani river bank.
+Pistachio arid light forests that visually resemble African savannas (Pistacietum)(specific individual trees are aged 1000 years, while the average age is 500 years).They are common incomparably soft, less slanting slopes in Vashlovani cave, Mijniskure, Takhistskali, Alpadara, Chaibulaki gorge, and surroundings of Usakhelo (nameless) mountain.
+Pistachio tree wood is as hard as iron; due to this and deep roots (20-30 m), it is rather drought-enduring plant.
+Under its crown, you can often see “daughter’’ water-resistant ‘’green chevelure’’ junifer.

 Route 5: 2-day trail Mijniskure-Black mountain (shavi mta)-Kaklis Kure